+49 152 5333 4775

 In 2020 Jonas was accepted for a semester abroad in Portugal.
 While studying in Lisbon at the Universidade Lusófona de Humanidades e Tecnologias, he lived in his self-built mobile home.
 Despite the measures taken to contain the coronavirus, he stayed in the country and experienced a very intense time.
 Jonas began to take photographs in a diary-like manner and it was only there that he felt he discovered his style of photography.
 He turned the experiences into a photo book called O Urso Mimosa.

-Last summer Jonas graduated and made a photo book about dreaming and the sea.
+In summer 2021 Jonas graduated and made a photo book about dreaming and the sea.
 His bachelor project is called Der tauchende Kater (The diving Cat).

 photo by Tina Kernchen